 In this Getresponse review, we take a look at one of the most popular tools for designing and sending HTML e-newsletters.
 Read on to see how it fares in terms of pricing, features, templates, usability and more.

-The Getresponse pricing structure is quite complicated.
-There are three main types of plan - "Email", "Pro" and "Max" - and within each of these, 7 additional types of plan to choose from (all based on list size)...meaning that there are 21 different plans to pick from:
+The Getresponse pricing structure is a bit complicated.
+There are three main types of plan - 'Email', 'Pro' and 'Max' - and within each of these, several additional types of plan to choose from (all based on list size).

 Additionally there is an "Enterprise" plan for users whose lists exceed 100,000 email addresses: you will need to contact Getresponse to discuss costs for this.